Temporary Non-Commercial Timber Permits

 Alberta residents can purchase a TM66 permit in person or online.

 In person: You can visit your local Alberta Agriculture and Forestry (AF) office (please note that not all AF offices sell permits).
-In certain Forest Areas, private vendors also sell TM66 permits.
-See:
+See: Where To Buy Tree Cutting Permit.

 Can I purchase the permit online?